Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 |  2022/01/30   |     125,586     |  7,270,173.54  |
 |  2022/01/31   |     39,250      |   3,511,305    |

-## Which products generate the highest revenue?
+## Which products generate the highest and lowest revenue?

 **While this query is forced to be limited to one month for the sake of visualization, however,
 the actual query result will allow us a fantastic visualization later on.**